Sixty Years Regio Basiliensis and Crossborder Cooperation

 Conclusion

 The Court of Justice of the European Union is sometimes called “the motor of European integration” (which calls for caution as an unelected institution).
-Regio Basiliensis, one of the oldest organisations in its field, is the motor of regional cooperation.
+Regio Basiliensis, one of the oldest organisations in its field, is the driving force behind regional cooperation.

 (Source and further cooperation: Regio Basiliensis)